SimonPadbury/baselayer-3/_src/typography.md

 * PT Serif and PT Sans
 * Roboto and Roboto Slab
 * Source Sans 3 and Source Serif 4

-Of course, you can also mix and match.

 Google provides examples of how to use their fonts in your CSS, where the fallback for each is only e.g. `sans-serif` or `serif`.
 But it may be better to use Baselayer’s native font stack variables instead.
 For example: